kareem-ic/PulsePath-AI-Therapy-Tool/README.md

 #### 🏥 Healthcare Navigation (NEW!)
 - **Symptom Analysis**: Describe your symptoms and get AI-powered analysis with urgency levels
 - **Provider Search**: Find healthcare providers by specialty, location, and insurance
+  - **Demo Providers**: If real provider APIs are unavailable, demo providers will always be shown.
+  - **Enable Real Providers**: Set a valid BetterDoctor API key in your backend environment to enable real provider search.
 - **Cost Estimation**: Get transparent cost estimates for healthcare services
 - **Insurance Checking**: Verify coverage for specific medical services
 - **Comprehensive Guidance**: Get complete healthcare navigation with provider recommendations